kth-gt/cb2442/prog/p1/readme.md

 ### VSCode

-If you are not yet familiar with the VScode software, watch for example this [short introduction video](https://code.visualstudio.com/docs/introvideos/basics).
-Note that you can run your code directly in VScode and don't need to open a separate terminal window.
+If you are not yet familiar with the VS Code software, watch for example this [short introduction video](https://code.visualstudio.com/docs/introvideos/basics).
+Note that you can run your code directly in VS Code and don't need to open a separate terminal window.
 You can run either the whole script by e.g. pressing the start symbol in the upper right corner or by typing `labp1.py` in the terminal window below the code window (if you don't see it, select "Terminal" in the "View" menu).
 You can also run Python in interactive mode by typing `python3` in the terminal window.
 This will give you a `>>>` prompt and now you can paste (or type) sections of the code that will be executed.
 Another way to do this is to mark a section of the code, right-click, and select "Run Python" / "Run Selection/Line in Python Terminal" (or press Shift+Enter).
 Don't forget to save every now and then.

 ### Implementation